makaruk/testhugo/TEKSTY/landing.md

 ### ATTENTION BUSINESS OWNERS AND BRAND MANAGERS!
-# OUR ANIMATION COMPANY IS GOING TO TRIGGER A HEAD-TURNING WOW!
-EFFECT ON YOUR PROSPECTS!
+# OUR ANIMATION COMPANY WILL TRIGGER A SMASHING WOW EFFECT ON YOUR PROSPECTS!

 ### SATISFY YOUR CLIENT'S **[VIDEO CONSUMPTION SURGE IN 2023](https://blog.hubspot.com/marketing/how-video-consumption-is-changing)** BY CONTRACTING OUR CUTTING EDGE **_VIDEO PRODUCTION SERVICES_**, CREATED BY OUR EXCELLENT _ANIMATION PRODUCERS_ AND AWARD WINNING _CARTOON ANIMATORS_.

 #### GET FREE QUOTE NOW!
-Same day response, Easy 1 minute form.
+Same day response, Easy, 1 min. form

 #### GET FREE LOGO ANIMATION
 Worth 500 USD, mailed to Your Inbox in 5 mins.